vlad17/timedime/README.md

-# timedime
+# timefly

-This module, `timedime`, helps you keep track of where you're spending your time.
+This module, `timefly`, helps you keep track of where you're spending your time.
 It's pretty specific to how I've set up my calendar.
 You'll likely not get much use out of this unless you use your calendar the same way.